Terracotta Warrior Museum

 - The soldiers stand facing East at 5′ 11” high.
 Molds were used to create the warriors’ heads, arms, hands, legs, and hollow torsos.
 After the heads were made, artists used clay to create a unique expression for each warrior.

 - The second vault is still undergoing excavation and estimated to be roughly half the size of Pit 1.
 To date 1,300 warriors and horses have been found in the L shaped area.
 Here cavalry and infantry soldiers, kneeling and standing archers, and chariots were discovered.
 The kneeling archer, being more compact, was able to withstand the pressure and is the best preserved of the terracotta statues.

 Pit 3 : The Command Post

-- The third pit, shaped in a U, is the command post.
+- The third U shaped pit is the command post.
 This is the smallest pit and is still being excavated.
 Only 68 terracotta warriors and horses have been found so far.
 Piles of legs, arms, and torsos lie waiting to become whole again.

 - The Muslim Quarter, located in the old city of Xi’an, is home to more than 20,000 Muslims.
 Architecture of the Ming and Qing Dynasties is on display among the shops, restaurants, and vendors selling silk pictures, Chinese dresses, umbrellas, scarves, t-shirts, jewelry, statues, jade, and local food.
 All of the businesses in the area are owned by local Muslims.

-- Come hungry to enjoy the endless stands of noodles, pretzels, rice snacks, fruit, candy, soup dumplings, mystery meat, fruit pies, bread, deep fried crabs and scorpions, and sticks of lightly fried potato spirals.
+- Come hungry to enjoy the endless stands of noodles, pretzels, rice snacks, fruit, candy, soup dumplings, mystery meat, fruit pies, bread, and sticks of deep fried crabs, scorpions, and potato spirals.

 Drum and Bell Towers